ezgiakcora/Facial-Expression-Keras/README.md

 In order to train the network with other dataset, it is required to:
 All the images in the dataset are divided into folders structured as follows: (a script for each dataset is executed to correctly form the directories.)
---- Dataset Name
+Under dataset name,
--------- 0: Contains all images labelled as “angry”.
+- 0: Contains all images labelled as “angry”.
--------- 1: Contains all images labelled as “disgust”.
+- 1: Contains all images labelled as “disgust”.
--------- 2: Contains all images labelled as “fear”.
+- 2: Contains all images labelled as “fear”.
--------- 3: Contains all images labelled as “happy”
+- 3: Contains all images labelled as “happy”
--------- 4: Contains all images labelled as “neutral”.
+- 4: Contains all images labelled as “neutral”.
--------- 5: Contains all images labelled as “sad”.
+- 5: Contains all images labelled as “sad”.
--------- 6: Contains all images labelled as “surprised”.
+- 6: Contains all images labelled as “surprised”.
 Once we have this structure, “generate_csv.py” is executed with this path to get the csv files with the labels and the calculated facial landmark distances.